FTBpro/go-workshop/README.md

 ### Goal

-Create `/facts` endpoint for listing facts in a JSON format by using a store.
+Create `/facts` endpoint for listing facts in a JSON format by using a repository.

 ### End result

-`http://localhost:9002/facts` will show a JSON of all facts in store, for now it will be hard coded facts.
+`http://localhost:9002/facts` will show a JSON of all facts in repository, for now it will be hard coded facts.

 ### Steps